Debt solutions

 Which debts can be included?

 Most unsecured debts, such as credit cards, loans, overdrafts and catalogue debts.
-Some debts cannot be included, such as court fines, child maintenance and student loans.
+Some debts cannot be included, such as mortgage arrears, court fines, child maintenance and student loans.

 What happens if I miss a payment?